AmazonBedrock

 Your Voice Clone Is Only as Good as the Reference Clip

-🎬 Also available as a blog walkthrough video with narrated diagrams.
-TL;DR: A voice clone inherits the cadence, pitch, and timbre of its reference clip, so the single biggest lever on clone quality is…
+šŸŽ¬ Also available as a blog walkthrough video with narrated diagrams.
+TL;DR: A voice clone built by conditioning on a reference clip, Qwen3-TTS, in my case, inherits the clip’s cadence, pitch, and timb…

 MCP Strategies on AWS, Part 2: Tool Design in Code